 The Sherpa Plan

-When you make your monthly payment on your student loans, you pay double the amount going towards principal.
+There is just one rule to the Sherpa Plan: When you make your monthly payment on your student loans, you pay double the amount going towards the principal.
 That is it.
 No calculator necessary, just simple addition.

 Using our example loan, instead of paying $252 towards your student loan, you would pay $252 plus an extra $27 (because that is the amount being applied towards principal), for a total of $279.